Dr. Karen Taylor

 Naturally we are gratified when students from our program decide to pursue music professionally and become respected performers and teachers.
 But we are equally proud of those who, though drawn to other careers, stay with piano long enough to become sensitive musicians and proficient performers.
 Whatever their chosen vocation, they will bring to it the focus, communication skills, confidence, and self-discipline developed during their years of piano study.

 Dr. Karen Taylor, Founder/Director; Young Pianists Program and Summer Piano Academy

 Enrollment in the Young Pianists is by the semester (15 weeks of lessons plus a final week of rehearsals and recitals).
-The Fall and Spring semesters run concurrently with the university academic calendar except for the recitals, which are held at the end of Final Exam Week.
-During Thanksgiving Break week (Nov.
-22 – Dec.
-1, 2014) there are no regular lessons, though it may be possible to schedule make-ups.
+The Fall and Spring semesters run concurrently with the university academic calendar except for the recitals, which are held at the end of Final exam Week.
+During Thanksgiving Break week ( November 23-29, 2015) there are no regular lessons, though it may be possible to schedule make-ups.

-Partial tuition remissions in the form of merit scholarships, financial aid (need-based assistance) and family discounts for multiple siblings are available during the academic year.
-For details see How to Apply.
-No fee remissions are offered for the Young Pianists summer sessions.
+During the Fall and Spring semesters, students who meet eligibility requirements may apply for partial tuition remissions in the form of merit awards, financial aid, (need-based assistance), and/or courtesy discounts for multiple siblings.
+For details, see How to Apply.
+No fee remissions or discounts are offered during the summer session.
 Serious young pianists of high intermediate to advanced level are strongly urged to apply to the Summer Piano Academy, which awards both merit scholarships and financial aid grants.

 For policies, guidelines and detailed information about the Young Pianists Program, click HERE to download the handbook.